airbytehq/airbyte/docs/integrations/sources/google-ads.md

 ## Supported Streams

-This source is capable of syncing the following tables described below and has the feature of sync custom queries using GAGL.
+This source is capable of syncing the tables described below and can sync custom queries using GAGL.
 ### Main Tables

 - [accounts](https://developers.google.com/google-ads/api/fields/v9/customer)